Bhatkal: Cuisine

-The cuisine which is used for breakfast are Theek and goad thari (sweet and spicy semolina), gavan or thalla shayyo (wheat or rice vermicelli), a variety of appos (pancakes), fau (poha), theek and goad khubus (sweet and spicy bread), masala poli (heavy spiced paratha), gavan poli (wheat paratha) and puttu (steamed cakes).
+The dishes used for breakfast are theek and goad thari (sweet and spicy semolina), gavan or thalla shayyo (wheat or rice vermicelli), varieties of appo (pancakes), fau (poha), theek and goad khubus (sweet and spicy bread), masala poli (heavy spiced paratha), gavan poli (wheat paratha), and puttu (steamed cakes).

 Transport

 Bhatkal is connected to other cities and states in India by roads and railways.
 The National Highway 66 (India) crosses the town, which had a major impact on its development.
 Under the Konkan Railway, many trains run day and night to and from the town.
 The Bhatkal railway station has two platforms.
 The nearest airports to Bhatkal are Mangalore International Airport and Goa-Dabolim International Airport.
 The town has one large, one medium, and one small fishing port.

 Demographics

-As per the 2011 India census, Bhatkal Taluk had a population of approximately 161,576 out of which, 49.98% were males and 50.02% were females.
-Bhatkal has an average literacy rate of 74.04%, with 78.72% and 69.36% of male and female literacy, respectively.
+As per the 2011 India census, Bhatkal had a population of approximately 32,000 out of which, 16,417 were males and 15,583 were females.
+Bhatkal has an average literacy rate of 94.12%, with 96.28% and 91.86% of male and female literacy, respectively.
 Around 11% of the town's total population is under age 5.
-Scheduled Castes constitute 8.87% and Scheduled Tribes constitute 5.67% of the total population.
+Scheduled Castes constitute 2.08% and Scheduled Tribes constitute 1.04% of the total population.